Benjaman Kyle: Media coverage

-Powell appeared on the Dr. Phil show on the October 16, 2008, episode "Who am I".
-Dr. Phil McGraw paid for Powell to seek a professional hypnotist in an effort to help him recover lost memories.
+Kyle appeared on the Dr. Phil show on the October 16, 2008, episode "Who am I".
+Dr. Phil McGraw paid for Kyle to seek a professional hypnotist in an effort to help him recover lost memories.
 He also appeared on local television networks across the country.
-Powell says he has been met with skepticism about the case.
+Kyle says he has been met with skepticism about the case.

-In March 2011, Powell was the subject of a student documentary from Florida State University's College of Motion Picture Arts by filmmaker John Wikstrom.
-The film, entitled Finding Benjaman, was in part a description about his curious circumstances, and in part an appeal to action for local media groups and politicians.
-The film was invited to be shown at the Tribeca Film Festival and at the American Pavilion at the Cannes Film Festival.
-Through the outreach involved with the film, Kent Justice of News4Jax (WJXT) ran a series on Powell with the help of Florida Senator Mike Weinstein.
-Through Weinstein, and the Florida Department of Highway Safety and Motor Vehicles, Powell obtained a Legacy Identification Card to supplement the identity card he received when he was in Georgia.
-No new leads were developed by the story, but he found work and housing through the generosity of viewers.
+The news of Kyle's identification received widespread coverage, including stories by the Orlando Sentinel, ABC News and New York's Daily News.

-The news of William Powell's identification received widespread coverage, including stories by the Orlando Sentinel, ABC News and New York's Daily News.
+In 2026, his story was covered in the docuseries The Many Lives of Benjaman Kyle, which alleged his amnesia was faked to escape past ties to organized crime.
+Carla Hay of Culture Mix criticized the docuseries' tabloid-like quality, finding that most of its story "consists of second-hand gossip that hasn't been proven, [and] vague and contradictory interviews".